-As part of our 5th Birthday Celebration, Brian Bickell CEO of Shaftesbury is sharing his journey and experience in the Westminster Community.
+As part of our 5th Birthday Celebration our Chair of Trustees, Brian Bickell (and CEO of Shaftesbury PLC) is sharing his journey and experience in the Westminster Community.

 What is your favourite thing about the borough of Westminster?

 It’s diverse, dynamic and cosmopolitan – a globally-recognised location on a human scale enriched by all those who live or work here, and the millions who visit every year to enjoy its unrivalled variety of attractions.

 What are some of your own experiences as a young person?